Media and Camera Crews

 The parliamentary buildings may only be used as decor in an appropriate context.
 The Assembly must pre-authorize each filming activity.

-To request authorization, contact Communications and Educational Programs Directorate.
+To request authorization, contact the Communications, Educational Programs and Visitor Services Directorate.

 Meeting with the Media at the Parliament Building

 The Assembly does not have a press conference room for groups or members of the public to meet with the media.
 However,

 - a group or a member of the public testifying before a parliamentary committee may briefly meet with the media outside the committee room afterwards